 But overthinking and codependent tendencies can limit my ability to see correctly and get out of my own head.

-Why we get in our own way in relationships
+Why do we get in our own way in relationships?

 These dysfunctional patterns are huge contributors to us getting in our own way.

 Not even myself.
 It’s responsibility and grace, not blame, judgment, or resentment.